whblondeau/gyre/finding_flotsam.md

 <i>“Woman overboard!”</i> Afya shouted. <i>“Hard aport!”</i>

 <i>“Hard aport!”</i> echoed the First Mate in an agonized shriek, using a voice that had pierced many a storm.
 “Spring to it, you slugs!
-The Captain’s gone over the side!”
+Captain’s gone over the side!”

 The crew braced the yards around then, shrinking away from Afya, who stood hard-faced, brandishing the Captain’s scimitar.
 She had no wish to interfere with their handling of the ship.
 As the ship swung and heeled, she looked out at the sea.
 She could see the bright gold of Rahifa’s hair, and the Captain too, closer aboard.

 Then, behind her, she heard Dhagaska’s club hammering against the mast, thundering out the call to the great Shark. _Sacrifice_, the message went out.

 With a wordless ringing shout, Afya sprang across the deck and down into the deck cabin.
 Two sailors sought to block Afya’s rush; but she was no longer Eastwind Shen.
 It was Afya Mankiller they confronted.
-A slash, a shift, a grate and crunch, bright sprays of blood - then they were struck down in a horrible shambles of blood and brains, and she was leaping over them.
+A slash, a shift, a grate and crunch, bright sprays of blood—then they were struck down in a horrible shambles of blood and brains, and she was leaping over them.

 Dhagaska whirled in fury, sprang, and struck at Afya with the drumming club.
 The pirate gave back briefly to let it whirr past, then slashed with dreadful precision.
 The club fell to the deck, and so did Dhagaska’s hands and wrists.

-The priestess, staggering, staring at her spurting arm stumps, wailing in unbelieving horror as Afya whirled and raced back up on deck.
+The priestess, staggering, staring at her spurting arm stumps, wailed in unbelieving horror as Afya whirled and raced back up on deck.

 The _Ragfin_ was heaving to, neatly, blocks clattering and squealing, canvas snapping in the wind.
 Afya raced to the rail, looked out, saw the Captain swimming.
 Rahifa, a good swimmer, had closed the distance to the ship.